railway-international.com

 Tzitzikostas sets out vision in high stakes hearing for transport

-Yesterday's confirmation hearing in the European Parliament for the EU Commissioner-designate for Transport, Apostolos Tzitzikostas, provided valuable insights into the future policy direction and Commission priorities for the EU's transport sector.
-Key areas include sustainable mobility & tourism, infrastructure development & funding, and digitalisation of transport systems.
+Recent confirmation hearing in the European Parliament for the EU Commissioner-designate for Transport, Apostolos Tzitzikostas, provided valuable insights into the future policy direction and Commission priorities for the EU's transport sector.

 CER has long advocated for action on high-speed rail, which was highlighted as a significant gap or 'glaring paradox' in former Italian Prime Minister Enrico Letta's recent High-Level Report on the Future of the Single Market.
 The rail sector is eager to understand how the Commission plans to involve all necessary political, operational, and financial stakeholders to achieve the Smart and Sustainable Mobility strategy's goal of doubling high-speed rail traffic by 2030 and tripling by 2050.